ritz078/embed-js/README.md

       jsbinEmbed        :true,
       //jsbin height (width can be adjusted by css) jsbinHeight       :300,
+      //set to true to embed ideone
+      ideoneEmbed       :true,
+      //ideone height (width can be adjusted by css) ideoneHeight      :300,
       //set to true to embed soundcloud
       spotifyEmbed     :true,
       soundCloudEmbed  : true,